-Company Overview
+About Constructing Hope:

 Constructing Hope’s mission is to rebuild the lives of people in our community by encouraging self-sufficiency through skills training and education in the construction industry.
 We provide no-cost, ten-week construction training programs, placement services, and career advancement support.
 We serve minorities, people coming from incarceration, and low-income adults.
 A youth summer camp provides skills, motivation, and construction career pathways.
 Constructing Hope’s goals are to: